ReadAlongs/Studio/docs/README.md

        pip install -r requirements.txt

+2. Install Studio itself

+       (cd .. && pip install -e .)

-2. Run one of these commands, which will build the documentation in `./_build/html/` or `./_build/singlehtml/`:
+3. Run one of these commands, which will build the documentation in `./_build/html/` or `./_build/singlehtml/`:

        make html  # multi-page HTML site
        make singlehtml  # single-page HTML document

-3. View the documentation by running an HTTP server in the directory where the build is found, e.g.,
+2. View the documentation by running an HTTP server in the directory where the build is found, e.g.,

        cd _build/html